 After Rogler’s death, his son Henry and daughter-in-law Maud took over the ranch.
 They named it Pioneer Bluffs for the limestone cliff and their pioneering ancestor.
 They replaced the original cabin with a new home.
 The house included running water, which was a novelty at the time.
 Then they built a huge wooden barn.
 A year later, they added a combined granary and carriage house.
 The Rogler’s son Wayne ran the ranch for another generation, and then his heirs sold the ranch.

 The Pioneer Bluffs Foundation bought 12 acres with part of the original homestead, the barn, and outbuildings.
-The foundation’s purpose is to honor the region’s ranching heritage with education and events.
-Events include ranching heritage prairie talk series, field trips, and other cultural and music, history, and art events.
+The foundation aims to honor the region’s ranching heritage with education and events.
+Events include ranching heritage prairie talk series, field trips, and other cultural, music, history, and art events.
 It’s also a wedding venue.

 5. Ghost Towns Scenic Drive

-Merriam-Webster defines “ghost town” as “a once-flourishing town wholly or nearly deserted usually as a result of the exhaustion of some natural resource.”
+Merriam-Webster defines “ghost town” as “a once-flourishing town wholly or nearly deserted ….”
 This drive explores three Chase County, Kansas, places with declining populations, but only one, Clements, is unincorporated.
 The road roughly parallels the Cottonwood River’s winding course through the Flint Hills of Chase County.

 Roxie’s reliable report: Zebulon Pike’s 1806-07 expedition followed the Cottonwood River along this route.